Multi-agent Reach-avoid MDP via Potential Games and Low-rank Policy Structure: Iterative multiplicative DP

+In particular, if each agent's transition dynamics and initial states are deterministic, such that each agent $j$ has deterministic states $s_j^t = s_j$, then~\eqref{eqn:obstacle_interpretation} recovers the indicator function $\prod_{j,\ell}\ones\big(s_j^t\neq s_\ell^t\big)$: no agent is in the same state.
+When agent transition dynamics and initial states are stochastic, the instantaneous rewards become the probability of no agents being in the same states:

+We compare the output memory complexity and time complexity of Algorithms 1 and 2 and summarize the results in Table~\ref{table:complexity_comparison}.
+In terms of memory complexity, Algorithm~\ref{alg:iterative_br} sequentially runs Algorithm~\ref{alg:local_offline_dp}, ultimately requiring $N(T+1)|\mc{S}_i|$ memory units for storing the joint local feedback policies.
+This is a reduction on the memory complexity of Algorithm \ref{alg:global_dp_offline}, which requires $(T+1)|\mc{S}_i|^N$ memory units to store the joint action $a$ for every agent.
+In addition to reduced output memory complexity, we show in simulation that the peak memory requirement of Algorithm~\ref{alg:iterative_br} is also significantly less than the multiplicative DP (Algorithm~\ref{alg:global_dp_offline}).

-One factor that controls Algorithm~\ref{alg:individual_br}'s computation complexity is the occupancy measure at each state.
-For MDPs with sparse transitions---i.e., most of the player's occupancy measures transition predominantly to a small subset of states--- may be faster to evaluate than the worst-case computation complexity.
-Furthermore, we can eliminate states that have minimal occupancy measure and therefore minimal contribution to the reach-avoid objective, as to trade off computation efficiency for accuracy.
-The impact of occupancy measure is also time-dependent---the later on in the MDP time horizon, the more smaller occupancy measures matter.
-Therefore, we propose using the following heuristic to approximate the two-time step occupancy measure $\rho(s_{-i}, \hat{s}_{-i})$ in Alg.~\ref{alg:individual_br} line~\ref{alg:rho_density_computation} to reduce the computation complexity.
+\textbf{Local feedback best response computation complexity}.
+Algorithm \ref{alg:local_offline_dp} takes 1) (line 4-7) $TN|\mc{S}_i|^2|\mc{A}_i|$ operations to retrieve occupancy measure, 2) (lines 11-12) $|\mc{S}_i|^{N}$, 3) (line 14-15) $TN|\mc{S}_i|^{2N}$ to compute two-time step occupancy measure $\rho(s_{-i}, \hat{s}_{-i})$, 4) (lines 18-21) $TN|\mc{A}_i| |\mc{S}_i|^{2N}$, to compute the previous time step value functions and best response functions.
+The resulting worst-case computation complexity is then $\mathcal{O}(TN |\mc{A}_i| |\mc{S}_i|^{2N})$.
+However, a key factor that affects Algorithm~\ref{alg:local_offline_dp}'s computation complexity is the occupancy measure at each state.
+For MDPs with sparse transitions---i.e., most of the agent's occupancy measures transition predominantly to a small subset of states---may be faster to evaluate than the worst-case computation complexity.
+Therefore, we propose using the following heuristic to approximate the two-time step occupancy measure $\rho(s_{-i}, \hat{s}_{-i})$ in Alg.~\ref{alg:local_offline_dp} (lines 14-15) to reduce the computation complexity and trade-off computation efficiency for accuracy.

-From Algorithm~\ref{alg:individual_br}, we can derive the following multi-player update scheme that converges to the Nash equilibrium in polynomial time.
-We note that in addition to Algorithm~\ref{alg:iterative_br}, other gradient-based methods such as Frank-Wolfe~\cite{li2023adaptive} and gradient play~\cite{marden2012state} can also be used in conjunction with Algorithm~\ref{alg:individual_br} to compute the Nash equilibrium.